-Polka Dot Loach (Botia Kubotai) Fish Species Profile
+Polka Dot Loach (Botia Kubotai) Species Profile & Care Guide

 Polka Dot Loaches can be reasonably boisterous and are best kept in communities of fast-swimming, strong, small to medium-sized fishes.
 It would be more beneficial for other fish if you avoid keeping them with any long flowing finned species.

 These loaches are a very social species and must be kept in shoals of 5 or more to proceed with prosperity.
 These fish can be hardy under the right conditions.
 However, they are not recommended for beginner aquarists because of their need for pristine water, and they do not possess scales.

 The Polka Dot Loach sports yellow-spotted horizontal black stripes that are interlarded with yellow spotted vertical bars.
 They have dramatic colour changes as they mature with no two fish having the same pattern.
 The black stripes and bars widen, and there are many different variations in the size and number of spots.